jiangnianshun/django-mdict/doc/doc_en/doc_question.md

 Try saving the entry again.

-10. After closing djnago-mdict under Windows, zombie processes remain in the background.
+10. After closing django-mdict under Windows, zombie processes remain in the background.

 Manually end the python process in the task manager, or log out or restart the system.